NCAS-CMS/cms-website/pages/unified-model.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

+## About the UM

 The Unified Model is used by the ​[UK Met Office](https://www.metoffice.gov.uk) for operational numerical weather prediction and by the ​[Hadley Centre for Climate Prediction and Research](https://www.metoffice.gov.uk/weather/climate/met-office-hadley-centre/index) to simulate and predict the Earth's climate.

-The UM can be used in atmosphere only mode, or coupled to other models including, but not limited to, the [NEMO ocean](https://www.nemo-ocean.eu/) and CICE sea-ice models via the [OASIS coupler](https://portal.enes.org/oasis), [UKCA chemistry and aerosols](https://www.ukca.ac.uk) and the [JULES land-surface model](https://jules.jchmr.org/).
+The UM can be used in atmosphere only mode, or coupled to other models including, but not limited to, the [NEMO ocean](https://www.nemo-ocean.eu/) and CICE sea-ice models via the [OASIS coupler](https://oasis.cerfacs.fr/en/home/), [UKCA chemistry and aerosols](https://www.ukca.ac.uk) and the [JULES land-surface model](https://jules.jchmr.org/).
 It can also be used in other modes, including Single Column Model (SCM), Aquaplanet & Exoplanet.

 ## Running the UM
 The UM is a complex software system; new users should either attend one of our organized [UM Introduction training]({{ '/services/training' | relative_url }}) courses or complete the [online training](https://ncas-cms.github.io/um-training/).
 This covers all the essential information needed in order to run a UM suite on the national HPC service; ARCHER2, including, how to set up your environment, common errors, use of the workflow management software, source code management, etc.